student wearing blazertje

 Buttons Can be varied; metal, horn, or contrasting colors are common.
 Usually subtle, matching buttons made of plastic or horn.

-Important: The biggest mistake you can make is wearing a suit jacket as a blazer.
-The formal fabric and structured fit will almost always look out of place when paired with jeans or casual chinos.
-Stick to a dedicated blazertje for these looks.
+Important: The biggest styling misstep is wearing a suit jacket as a standalone blazer.
+Its formal fabric and structured fit will almost always appear out of place when paired with jeans or casual chinos.
+Always opt for a dedicated blazertje for these looks.

 Key Styles and Fabrics for the Perfect Blazertje